mchalapuk/hyper-text-slider/doc/class-names.md

 This theme provides basic arrow visuals.
 In case different styling of arrows is needed, either extend this theme class or create your own from scratch.
-Extending this class may be prefereable if you also want to use [ht-theme--responsive-arrows](class-names.md#ht-theme--responsive-arrows).
+Extending this class may be prefereable if you also want to use <a href="class-names.md#ht-theme--responsive-arrows">ht-theme--responsive-arrows</a>.

 *@is-default-theme* - true